Topper

 1953 - United States

-The story centred around ageing bank clerk Cosmo Topper, who, at the beginning of the tale was considering the purchase of a house previously owned by George and Marion Kerby; a fun loving couple that had been tragically killed on a skiing holiday in Switzerland.
-As they passed to the other side the two of them, and their pet St Bernard dog, Neil, returned to their home in spirit form making themselves visible to Cosmo, in order to convince him to stay.
-And stay he did for 78 episodes between 1953 and 1955 as the dull banker who gradually discovered a lighter side to life under the influence and company of George and Marion.
+The story centred around ageing bank vice president Cosmo Topper, who, at the beginning of the tale was considering the purchase of a house previously owned by George and Marion Kerby; a fun loving couple that had been tragically killed by an avalanche whilst on a skiing holiday in Switzerland three months previously.
+As they passed to the other side, the two of them, accompanied by a St Bernard dog who tried to rescue them (named Neil by Marion because it looked like George’s cousin Neil), returned to their home in spirit form making themselves visible to Cosmo in order to convince him to stay.
+And stay he did for 78 episodes between 1953 and 1955 as the dull and grumpy banker who gradually discovered a lighter side to life under the influence and company of George and Marion.

 The early use of trick camera techniques gave George, Marion and Neil ghostly effects and objects moved seemingly of their own accord.
-The series was a hit with viewers and was also shown in Britain in the early days of ITV, although only 36 episodes were purchased.
+The series was a hit with viewers even earning an Emmy nomination for Best Situation Comedy in 1954.
+It was shown in Britain in the early days of ITV, although only 36 episodes were purchased.
 There have been several attempts to revive the series on TV, all unsuccessful.

 Read Next...